 To help yourself remain intellectually curious and open to growth, maintain a regular regimen of reading business and management literature to open yourself up to the experiences and insights of those who have had success in their field.
 Most importantly of all, do not be afraid to ask questions.1 No one is in this alone, and all the confidence in the world—real or simply projected—is no substitute for shared professional wisdom.

 Build Your Management Potential With Santa Clara University

-The Online MBA and Online Master of Science in Marketing programs from Santa Clara University’s Leavey School of Business have been built in the heart of Silicon Valley to train the innovative, collaborative, and ethical leaders that will thrive in management roles in today’s diverse, rapidly evolving workforce.
+The online business programs from Santa Clara University’s Leavey School of Business have been built in the heart of Silicon Valley to train the innovative, collaborative, and ethical leaders that will thrive in management roles in today’s diverse, rapidly evolving workforce.

-Explore the Online MBA curriculum the technology- and leadership-focused curriculum for the Online MS in Marketing, and see how Santa Clara can help you build the hard and soft skills needed to manage confidently and effectively.
+Explore our technology- and leadership-focused online business programs and see how Santa Clara can help you build the hard and soft skills needed to manage confidently and effectively.

 - Retrieved on May 20, 2019, from forbes.com/sites/quora/2016/01/01/5-key-pieces-of-advice-for-new-managers

 - Retrieved on May 20, 2019, from blog.indeed.com/2018/10/01/tips-for-new-managers/

 - Retrieved on May 20, 2019, from themuse.com/advice/7-mistakes-most-firsttime-managers-make-at-least-once

 - Retrieved on May 20, 2019, from forbes.com/sites/karlynborysenko/2019/01/04/ten-things-new-managers-need-to-know